Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

 \begin{warning} All of the above stable pairs are Weierstrass fibrations, normal or non-normal.
 Thus, they have an elliptic involution $\iota$, and their moduli can be analyzed from the perspective of their $\iota$ quotients, in a manner similar to \cite{alexeev17ade-surfaces}.

-But the $\bA\bD\bE$ surfaces defined above for the rc polarizing divisor are \emph{different} from the $ADE$ surfaces of \cite{alexeev17ade-surfaces}; the latter are adapted to the ramification polarizing divisor. \end{warning}
+But the ${\bf ACE}$ surfaces defined above for the rc polarizing divisor are \emph{different} from the $ADE$ surfaces of \cite{alexeev17ade-surfaces}; the latter are adapted to the ramification polarizing divisor. \end{warning}